en4ble1337/vllm-proxmox-lxc-guide/README.md

 - **Memory Efficient**: Smart memory management allows serving larger models or more users with the same hardware
 - **Production Ready**: Supports continuous batching, streaming responses, and enterprise features out of the box

+### The "Shipping Container" Analogy (PagedAttention)

+Traditional AI manages memory like a shipping port that requires a dedicated, full-size shipping container for every single client.
+Even if a client only wants to ship a single envelope, they are assigned a massive 40-foot container.
+The ship fills up quickly with containers that are 99% air.

+vLLM (PagedAttention) acts like a logistics expert using "Amazon-style" bin packing.
+It breaks shipments down into small boxes and stuffs them into any available nook or cranny on the ship.
+It maintains a digital manifest (map) to track exactly where every small box is located.

+- Result: The ship doesn't transport empty air.

+- Benefit: You can fit 2x to 4x more cargo (conversations) on the same vessel.

 ### vLLM vs llama.cpp: Which Should You Choose?

 Both are excellent tools for running AI models locally, but they serve different needs: